made-by-pioneer/sacred-space/content/pages/teacher-training.md

-paragraph = "In Person Training:<br><br>Once accepted a $450 deposit (due within 10 days of acceptance) will secure your spot<br><br>5 payments of $450 to be completed by July 31st, 2020<br><br>Virtual Training: <br><br>5 payments of $405 to be completed by mid way of training<br><br>All payment plans must be discussed and approved by Angel Coughlin prior to start of training." title = "Payment Plan" [pricing_section.standard_pricing_section] paragraph = "Please submit an application first.<br><br>Once accepted, a $450 deposit must be made within 10 days to reserve your spot." pricing = "$3200 - In Person Training <br>$2025 - Virtual Training " title = "Standard Pricing"
+paragraph = "In Person Training:<br><br>Once accepted a $450 deposit (due within 10 days of acceptance) will secure your spot<br><br>5 payments of $450 to be completed by July 31st, 2020<br><br>Virtual Training: <br><br>5 payments of $405 to be completed by mid way of training<br><br>All payment plans must be discussed and approved by Angel Coughlin prior to start of training." title = "Payment Plan" [pricing_section.standard_pricing_section] paragraph = "Please submit an application first.<br><br>Once accepted, a $450 deposit must be made within 10 days to reserve your spot for In Person YTT." pricing = "$3200 - In Person Training <br>$2025 - Virtual Training " title = "Standard Pricing"
 [sponsorship_section]